meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 ### Step 4: Deploy the Python app using the Dapr sidecar.

-Next, take a quick look at the Python app, which has kubernetes manifest as:
+Next, take a quick look at the Python app, which has Kubernetes manifest as:
 ```\yaml
 apiVersion: apps/v1
 kind: Deployment